 Times are changing and the concept of a “nice day at the office, dear” may soon be as dated as the typing pool and the telex machine.
 According to the Office of National Statistics, in 2014, 4.2 million workers or nearly 14% of the UK workforce were home based.
 For many, particularly those with family commitments, working from home means the best of both worlds: a chance to blend family life with a rewarding career.
 However, the life of a remote worker is not always a bed of roses.
 The joy of abandoning the daily commute can be tempered by issues of isolation and a blurring of boundaries.
 So what can be done to ensure that remote working lives up to the expectations of both the employee and the employer?

-DO make an effort.
-One of the pleasures of working from home is the fact that there is no requirement to don a smart suit and wear uncomfortable shoes but it is hard to feel like a slick professional whilst wearing a grubby dressing gown!
+One of the pleasures of working from home is the fact that there is no requirement to don a smart suit and wear uncomfortable shoes, but it is hard to feel like a slick professional whilst wearing a grubby dressing gown!
 Wear something comfortable but make sure it is something you would still be happy to step outside the door and meet other people in.

 DON’T be a stranger

 Make sure to be in touch with your co-workers and boss regularly so that you keep up to date up with developments at work and they continue to see you as an active team member.
 You do need a proper conversation though so don’t rely on email which is all too easy to be ignored.
 You might not be able to hang out at the water cooler but, with a little effort, you can ensure that out of sight isn’t out of mind.